 Perhaps our most exciting projects have been the various commissions of works composed for our choir.
 With funding from the Arts Council, we commissioned two concert-length pieces by Benjamin Till, Songs About the Weather: Sixty Years of Memories (2012) and The Man in the Straw Hat (2014).
 Our brilliant accompanist Philip Godfrey, who has been with us since 2011, wrote the delightful Ode to Living Things for us in 2013.

-James moved on in December 2017 and since then the choir has started an exciting new journey with our new Musical Director, Phil Wilcox.
+James moved on in December 2017 and since then the choir has been on an exciting new journey with our Musical Director, Phil Wilcox.

 Aims of the Choir

 We are a community choir which is open to everyone regardless of singing or music-reading ability.
 We employ a professional conductor and accompanist who lead us in singing four-part music of all genres.
 Singing together under the leadership of a conductor, we are able to take on challenging works and perform at notable venues, which is not only a lot of fun but a very empowering experience.
 The choir also contributes to a sense of local community and combats social isolation.
 Our subscriptions are kept low to ensure inclusivity.